KiengPhyl/Hello-world/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

 # Hello Microverse

-This project is a Hello world repository.
+This project is a Hello Microverse repository.
 No complex coding is required for this exercise.
-The goal is to master all of the tools and best learned in previous steps.
-They will be used in all Microverse projects and most likely in future jobs as well.
+The goal is to master all of the tools and best practices learned in previous steps.
+They will be used in all Microverse projects and most likely in future jobs as well, so it is important to know!.
 1- HTML
 2- css
 3- linters